Khanivorous/student-service/README.md

 # Student Service Application

+The purpose of this project is to demonstrate testing of a simple spring rest application.

-This is a simple demo rest api project that saves and returns student data from a mysql db.
+This is a rest api that saves and returns student data to, and from a mysql db.

-This is to show various tests we can do against a simple springboot application.
-In here I will cover unit tests through to end-to-end tests, and hopefully it helps to get you familiar with testing spring framework applications.
+This project covers unit tests through to end-to-end tests, and hopefully it helps to get you familiar with testing spring framework applications.

+## Running the application

-If you want to run the app using docker, the [docker-compose](docker-compose.yml) file can be used to create the services locally to run and play around with.
+If you want to run the app using docker, first, build the application jar using `mvn package`, then run the [docker-compose](docker-compose.yml) file with `docker compose up` can be used to create the services locally to run and play around with, including the mysql database.

-## Swagger ui
+This will be available at http://localhost:8081/students.

-You can access the swagger ui at http://localhost:8081/swagger-ui/index.html#
+You can access the swagger ui at http://localhost:8081/swagger-ui/index.html where you can also play around with the application.

 ## Workflows on GitHub Actions